JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 apostatised from the Mothers’ Small-Clothes.
 You say to the child, Why have you been naughty?
 And the little angel puts its finger into its mouth, and doesn’t know.
 My case exactly, Miss Clack!
 I couldn’t confess it to anybody else.
-I feel impelled to confess it to YOU!”
+I feel impelled to confess it to _You_!”

 I began to recover myself.
 A mental problem was involved here.
 I am deeply interested in mental problems–and I am not, it is thought,